UPPMAX/HPC-python/docs/day3/new-matplotlib-intro.rst

          Names marked by a trailing (E) are extensions provided by another module.

-  .. tab:: LUNARC
+  .. tab:: LUNARC (Cosmos)

-     On COSMOS, it is recommended that you use the On-Demand Spyder or Jupyter applications to use Matplotlib.
+     On Cosmos, it is recommended that you use the On-Demand Spyder or Jupyter applications to use Matplotlib.
 Some Matplotlib scripts will be demonstrated on Cosmos with Spyder.

      If you must work on the command line, then you will need to load matplotlib separately, along with all the prerequisite modules (don't forget the SciPy-bundle if you plan to use NumPy, SciPy, or Pandas!).
 The module ``Tkinter`` loads as a dependency of Matplotlib, but after importing matplotlib, you still need to set ``matplotlib.use('TkAgg')`` in your script or at the Python prompt in order to view your plots.